-Making the decision to have Hearing Aids are only a small part of the hearing loss management journey to have better hearing.
-When you make a decision to have Hearing Aids, it should be part of an overall therapy program with a qualified hearing health professional, such as an audiologist, who can work with you to help your brain to make sense of the new information being sent by the devices.
+Making the decision to have hearing aids are only a small part of the hearing loss management journey to have better hearing.
+Your purchase should be part of an overall therapy program with a qualified hearing health professional, such as an audiologist, who can work with you to help your brain to make sense of the new information being sent by the devices.

 Types Of Hearing Aids

-There are different styles (types) of Hearing Aid designs that can be used for the different kinds of hearing loss.
-In general, Hearing Aids located behind the ear are used for individuals with moderate to severe hearing loss, while Hearing Aids that fit in the ear or in the ear canal are suited to individuals with moderate to mild hearing loss.
+There are different styles (types) of hearing aid designs that can be used for the different kinds of hearing loss.
+In general, most devices are located behind the ear are used for individuals with moderate to severe hearing loss, while hearing aids that fit in the ear or in the ear canal are suited to individuals with moderate to mild hearing loss.

 The diagram below shows the most common hearing aids styles.